IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 - After creating a release tag and a new changelog section a `build.yaml` workflow is called.
 - `build.yaml` runs a _build_ process.
-- After that `publish-release.yaml` takes any resulting _build_ artifacts and creates a GitHub release with them.
+- After that `publish-release.yaml` takes any resulting _build_ artefacts and creates a GitHub release with them.

 If anything goes wrong during `build.yaml` and `publish-release.yaml` workflows then the created